Plastic recycling: Production and recycling rates

-The total amount of plastic ever produced worldwide, until 2015, is estimated to be 8.3 billion tonnes.
+The total amount of plastic ever produced worldwide, until 2015, is estimated to be 8.3 billion tonnes (Bt).
 Approximately 6.3 Bt of this was discarded as waste, of which around 79% accumulated in landfills or the natural environment, 12% was incinerated, and 9% was recycled - only ~1% of all plastic has been recycled more than once.
-More recently, as of 2017, still only 9% of the 9 billion tonnes of plastic produced was recycled.
+More recently, as of 2017, still only 9% of the 9 Bt of plastic produced was recycled.

-By 2015 global production had reached some 381 Mt per year.
+By 2015 global production had reached some 381 million tonnes (Mt) per year.
 The recycling rate that year was 19.5%, while 25.5% was incinerated and the remaining 55% disposed of, largely to landfill.
 These rates lag behind those of other recyclables, such as paper, metal and glass.
 Although the percentage of recycled or incinerated material is increasing each year, the tonnage of waste left-over also continues to rise.
 Production could reach ~800 Mt per year by 2040, although implementing all feasible interventions could reduce plastic pollution by 40% from 2016 rates.

 Recycling rates vary among types of plastic.
 Several types are in common use, each with distinct chemical and physical properties.
 This affects sorting and reprocessing costs; which affects the value and market size for recovered materials.
 PET and HDPE have the highest recycling rates, whereas polystyrene and polyurethane are rarely recycled.

 One of the reasons for low levels of plastic recycling is weak demand, given the materials' poor/inconsistent properties.
 The percentage of plastic that can be fully recycled, rather than downcycled or go to waste, can be increased when manufacturers minimise mixing of packaging materials and eliminate contaminants.
 The Association of Plastics Recyclers has issued a "Design Guide for Recyclability".

 The most commonly produced plastic consumer products include packaging made from LDPE (e.g. bags, containers, food packaging film), containers made from HDPE (e.g. milk bottles, shampoo bottles, ice cream tubs), and PET (e.g. bottles for water and other drinks).
 Together these products account for around 36% of plastic production.
 The use of plastics in building and construction, textiles, transportation and electrical equipment accounts for another substantial share of the plastics market.